LonJonn/Portfolio/src/_writeups/byte-sized.md

 This was a really fun project that introduced me into the world of web-development.
 I used local storage to persist user scores and setup event handlers to handle user interaction.
 All data was stored in a simple object that was written to local storage every minute (which means it was very easy to cheat 😅).

 I had a lot of fun with the tech theme of the game.
-I wrote completely custom (and really bad) CSS and messed around with cute little animations!
+I wrote completely custom (and really bad) CSS and messed around with cute animations!

 I honestly had no idea what I was doing and the codebase is terrible, but I had such a great time messing around with JS and finding out what I can do with "just" a web browser!